 Experiment with slow cooker and one pot/sheet pan meals

-- Throwing something in the crockpot is a super simple way to get another meal in for prep without having to do much extra work.
-Toss it in and leave it and you have one meal cooking while you’re prepping some others.
+- Throwing a big batch recipe in the crockpot is a super simple way to get another meal in for prep without having to do much extra work.
+Toss it in and leave it and you have one meal cooking while you're prepping some others.
 Same deal with sheet pan and one pan recipes.
-I just recently made a sheet pan breakfast recipe and it was so quick and easy!
-I definitely plan on adding them in as part of my usual routine.
+They are so quick and easy!
+I'm also a big fan of prepping soups.
+Here are a couple ideas to try:

 Double the recipes you know you enjoy

-- When I know I love something, I will sometimes make 6 servings of it and have it three times a week instead of one or two.
+- When I know I love something, (like my buffalo casserole or taco polenta bake) I will sometimes make 6 servings of it and have it three times a week instead of one or two.
 I usually do this with burrito bowls or larger casserole type dishes because I know I like the meal and I can cook it once and get more bang for my buck when it comes to time spent prepping.

 Make one meal on saturday night

-- This tip is for those of you who are Sunday prepares like myself.
-I just started doing this recently and I’m a huge fan already.
+- This tip is for those of you who are Sunday preparers like myself.
+I just started doing this recently and I'm a huge fan already.
 Most of my Saturdays are spent on the couch watching Netflix and a glass of wine in hand.
-Literal Netflix & Chill is my weekend of choice.
 I figured I can also get a little head start on Sunday prep at the same time.
 So I have started making one meal on Saturday nights.
 Something that I can throw in the oven that requires minimal effort.
 Then I will usually make sure to eat this meal on Monday and Tuesday since I made it a day earlier than normal.
 Bonus points if I make enough servings to have it for dinner on Sunday too.